 Indisha Fine Arts Trust

-The peacock symbolizes dance, elegance, and Indian roots in terrestrial
+Peacock - a symbol for dance, elegance, and Indian roots in the terrestrial